eginwong/course-notes/cloud/azure/AZ-301/design-for-deployment-migration-and-integration.md

     - check http header
     - limit call rate by key/subscription
   - access, advanced, authN, caching, CORS, transformation policies
+- Web API Design
+  - APIs should be platform independent and be able to evolve
+  - REST often uses HTTP
+    - designed around resources that have identifiers
+    - stateless
+    - aim to revolve around nouns
+    - usually plurals
+    - as an abstraction layer
+    - GET, POST, PUT, PATCH, DELETE
+    - PUT is idempotent, not so with POST and PATCH
+  - handle media types
+  - filter and paginate data
+  - also potentially use HEAD requests to pass metadata first
+  - HATEOAS to enable navigation to related resources
+  - Versioning
+    - should minimize breaking changes
+- Web Api Implementation
+  - Processing Requests
+    - GET/PUT/DELETE/HEAD/PATCH should be idempotent
+    - avoid chatty POST/PUT/DELETE requests
+    - follow HTTP specification when sending a response
+  - Handling Exceptions
+    - provide meaningful responses
+  - Optimizing client-side data access
+    - client-side caching
+      - Cache-Control header
+    - provide ETags to optimize query processing
+      - can use optimistic concurrency with ETags
+  - Handling large requests and responses
+    - can return a 413 (Request Entity Too Large)
+    - can gzip files
+    - implement partial responses
+    - support pagination
+    - provide async support for long-running requests
+      - signalR
+      - notification Hub
+  - ensure each request is stateless
+  - throttle clients to reduce DOS attacks
+  - Publishing and managing a web API
+    - all requests must be authN/Zed, with appropriate level of access
+    - meter requests for monetization
+    - SLA
+    - regulatory requirements
+    - ensure availability and health
+    - can cache requests in a middle layer
+  - Testing an API
+    - verify all routes and AuthN/Z
+    - test exception handling and meaningful errors
+    - correct status codes
+    - test async
+  - Use Azure API Management
+  - Document Operations
+  - Implement a client SDK
+  - Monitor usage, health, activity,
+- API mgmt access restriction policies
+  - require policy statement
+  - Check HTTP header
+    - XML policy can terminate request immediately without a given header attribute
+    - can specify which values work
+    - used for inbound/outbound; all scopes
+  - Limit call rate by subscription
+    - can limit within a specific time period
+    - users will get a 429 Too Many Requests
+    - used for inbound; scopes: product, api, operation
+  - limit call rate by key
+    - prevents API usage spikes
+    - can set which specific calls will increase counter
+    - used for inbound; all scopes
+  - restrict caller IPs
+    - specify an IP range
+    - used for inbound; all scopes
+  - set usage quota by subscription
+    - enforces renewable or lifetime call volume/bandwidth quota
+    - used for inbound; product scope
+  - set usage quota by key
+    - key can have an arbitrary string value
+    - can specify bandwidth, calls
+    - used for inbound; all scopes
+  - validate JWT
+    - requires that exp registered claim is included in JWT token
+    - used for inbound; all scopes
+- Advanced Request throttling with Azure API Mgmt
+  - product-based throttling
+  - rate-limit-by-key or quota-by-key are not available in Consumption tier
+    - can write custom expressions to block IP addresses, or user identity
+  - can combine policies

 ## Design a Storage Strategy
 - unmanaged is pay per use (by GB)